ocoretech/CTF-workbook/VulnForum.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/166bb2f0-1ef6-482a-8a87-1f75fc901161)

 You will get the same response with the method "local".
-Let's change "local file inclusion" to "remote file inclusion"(RFI) and send the same request again.
+Let's change "Local file inclusion" to "Remote file inclusion"(RFI) and send the same request again.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/e1be963c-7a27-47e9-8054-41a0ab890271)